-Guest Opinion: Trump goes lower and lower in debate
+Guest Opinion: Trump goes lower and lower

 Anyone who saw Donald Trump’s boast of his celebrity-bestowed ability to indiscriminately grab women by the genitals as a new political low was proved wrong by Sunday’s debate.

 That’s when the Republican nominee hit a frightening nadir in American politics by saying on live television that if he became president, his opponent, Hillary Clinton “would be in jail.”
 There is, and can be, no normalizing of such statements.
 This country doesn’t make political prisoners of rivals.
 Part of democracy’s hope and promise, and what has always set the U.S. apart from so many other countries, is the peaceful transition of power every four years.
 Opponents here are defeated, not imprisoned.

 This was no “quip,” as the campaign has tried to say in the aftermath of a debate that should put the final nail in the coffin of the most disgraceful presidential campaign in U.S. history.
 Chants of “lock her up” have become staples of Trump rallies, egged on by the candidate himself.
 Trump is creating dangerous expectations here that could persist well past November.

 Trump’s performance throughout the debate was an insult to voters.
 After praising Russian leader Vladimir Putin for months and having done business with Russian oligarchs for decades, Trump on Sunday professed to know nothing about Putin or Russia, just that he thought it would be “nice” if the U.S. were friends with the nation it has formally accused of attempting to interfere in the presidential election.